 - Lab Hours:

 This class will cover exercise and the metabolic, endocrine, pulmonary, cardiovascular, and neuromuscular systems in detail.
 In addition, students will gain an understanding of the field of exercise physiology.
 The format of this class will be lecture, class discussion, group work, and/or discussions.
 You are encouraged to ask questions and are expected to engage in class discussion.
 Students need to be self-motivated in this class and keep up with course material throughout the term.
 This course is designed to enhance student’s ability to think critically and display knowledge effectively through various written examination methods.

 Upon completion of the course students should be able to:

-- Explain the physiological mechanisms responsible for adaptations during acute exercise and after chronic exercise to clients in a succinct, clear, and effective manner.
+- Discuss the physiological mechanisms responsible for adaptations during acute exercise and after chronic exercise.

 Outcome Assessment Strategies

 1. Metabolic energy systems, cardiovascular system, endocrine system, pulmonary system, neuromuscular systems – basic physiology, acute exercise adaptations.

 2. Identify, define, and apply key terms used in exercise physiology.